-- Throw, drop, or damage the LPS Student Computing Device in any way. - Give the device to another student, friend or family member for his/ her use. - Attempt to alter the configuration or user permissions of the device. - Remove or copy any of the software applications or management/ security utilities. - Leave the device unsupervised (on desk, in hall, in car, etc.). - Redistribute any recordings of my teacher or classroom. - Distribute, exchange, upload, attach, or archive any type of audio/ video recordings unless the content has been reviewed and approved by a teacher who directs where the content will be stored. - Download copyrighted or proprietary data or material. - Order replacement parts for or have anyone other than LPS personnel repair or otherwise alter the device. - Use anyone else's username and password at any time. - Allow anyone else to use my username and password at any time. - Allow anyone else to use my device while it is signed into my LPS account.
+- Throw, drop, or damage the LPS Student Computing Device in any way. - Give the device to another student, friend or family member for his/ her use. - Attempt to alter the configuration or user permissions of the device. - Remove or copy any of the software applications or management/ security utilities. - Leave the device unsupervised (on desk, in hall, in car, etc.). - Redistribute any recordings of my teacher or classroom.

+- · Download copyrighted or proprietary data or material. - Order replacement parts for or have anyone other than LPS personnel repair or otherwise alter the device. - Use anyone else's username and password at any time. - Allow anyone else to use my username and password at any time. - Allow anyone else to use my device while it is signed into my LPS account.